zerosoftwere/rstp-stream-python/Readme.md

-# Streaming video via RSTP
+# Streaming video via RTSP
 Spike on streaming video from a remote ip camera

 ## Requirements